International Summer Academy, 7–12 July 2014

 The week-long course is taught by a team of GGS faculty and guest lecturers from companies and civic institutions.
-Company visits in the Heilbronn-Franken region of Germany and presentations by business and community leaders will deepen students‘ appreciation of the economic environment and the cultural context surrounding Germany‘s Mittelstand companies.
-There are five days of teaching, comprising 30 hours divided into ten half-day sessions.
+Company visits in the Heilbronn-Franken region of Germany and presentations by business and community leaders will deepen students` appreciation of the economic environment and the cultural context surrounding Germany‘s Mittelstand companies.
+There are six days of teaching, comprising 48 hours divided into twelve half-day sessions at least.
 Each session typically consists of a combination of lecture by a GGS faculty member, company visit, and presentations by guest speakers.
-Students are able to earn 3 ECTS-Credits.
+Students are able to earn up to 6 ECTS-Credits.
 The language of instruction is English.

 Mittelstand Companies and Their Economic and Societal Context